Ryan Kaine is on the outside…

 “What’s wrong, Frenchie?
 Chain too short?
 Shame that.
 A cryin’ shame!”

-The cell door opened, and once again, Tex blocked the sunlight with his huge frame.
+The cell door opened and, once again, Tex blocked the sunlight with his huge frame.

 Sabrina backed away to her cot, hugging her injured arm tight to her chest.